michaeljudge75/TCP-Port-Scanner/README.md

 Maintainers & contributing
 - Maintainer: Michael Judge (<judgemichael04@gmail.com>) — listed in `tcp-port-scanner/Cargo.toml`.
 - Contributions welcome: please open a pull request or issue.
-If you have a formal `CONTRIBUTING.md`, follow it; otherwise use the repository issue/PR workflow.
+Please use the repository issue/PR workflow.

 Suggested contribution workflow
 - Fork the repo and create a feature branch.